PatricioDieck/patricios-fav-extensions/README.md

-# VS Code Extensions Overview
+# EXTENSIONS TO SAVE YOUR BRAIN

 These are VS Code extensions that have made my development life extremely easy and much faster.
 Tools like:
  - Automatic JSON to TypeScript for interacting with API interfaces